asmusz-adobe/AdobeSign-Resources/more/Partner oAuth Walkthrough.md

 #### What does this oAuth process look like for your customers?

-When your customer goes through the oAuth process starting by clicking the link in your app, they will start by being taken to the main login page for Adobe Sign.
+When your customer goes through the oAuth process with clicking the link in your app, they will start by being taken to the main login page for Adobe Sign.

 They might already have that browser logged into their account but if not they need to log in: